 - The battery isn’t being recharged.

 A sump pump will be come on many times after it rains.
 It takes time to get all the water out of your foundation.
-But there could be an issue with the discharge falling back toward the foundation outside your home.
+But there could be an issue with the sump pump discharge pipe allowing water to fall back toward the foundation outside your home.
 This will create cycling that can overwork a sump pump.
 A broken underground drain pipe or water service can cause this.
 A leaking sump pump check valve on the discharge could cause this, as well.

 A professional plumber should be the one to answer this question.
 The factors involved in making this decision are: